 AWARENESS allows everything to be as it is.
 It is the ultimate context of all and everything.
 It is the first fact all other facts are predicated upon.
 You are effortless awareness.
 This is true under all circumstances.
 Simply rest as awareness, aware of itself.

 If your attention is hijacked by a thought stream flowing into the past or future, simply notice it and gently return your attention to the natural flow of your breath, which is always right here right now.
 And then effortlessly rest as the vast open sky of awareness.

-At the end of each session, we focus in our Hearts and feed the cosmic field Loving Kindness to all beings everywhere as we chant OM three times, and then Om Shanti Shanti Shanti.
+At the end of each session, we focus in our Heart as we feed the cosmic field vibrations of Loving Kindness to All Beings Everywhere and chant OM three times, and then Om Shanti Shanti Shanti.